cybozu-go/neco/docs/update.md

 1. Elect leader updater.
 2. Checks if own serf can be updated.
-3. Update etcd archive and restart a service.
+3. Update serf archive and restart a service.
 4. Resign leader updater.

 ### etcdpasswd